Emarioo/BetterThanBatch/README.md

 Here is a short and quick [Guide](docs/guide.md) (also not up to date, sorry).

 # Building
+First of all, the project isn't compiled with CMAKE or Visual Studio.
+It uses shell scripts to compile as a unity build.
+This causes the least amount of headaches.
+(may change in the future)
 ## Windows
 ### Building with vcvars (with Visual Studio installed)
 First you need Visual Studio installed.
 Then you need to find vcvars64 in